 The next step is to send a testimonial or a referral.
 You already know that referrals are usually the majority of ways realtors get their clients.
 You can use video testimonials or reviews directly from your website.

-It doesn’t matter where or what platform, giving your leads a chance to hear from someone other than you about you as an agent is a leg up as you look to move them through the process.
+It doesn’t matter where or what platform, giving your leads a chance to hear from someone other than you as an agent is a leg up as you look to move them through the process.
 This works even better if they were buyers in the exact same situation that your leads were in.
 They’ll be able to relate to it 100%.

 Make your leads feel as if they’re talking with or hearing from a friend when they get this email.
 This is great because it allows your past clients to do the talking and testimonial for you.